eudev-project/eudev/README.md

 with the aim of isolating udev from any particular flavor of system initialization.
 In this case, the isolation is from systemd.

-This is a project started by Gentoo developers and testing is currently being done mostly on OpenRC.
+This is a project started by Gentoo developers and testing was initially being done mostly on OpenRC.
 We welcome contribution from others using a variety of system initializations to ensure eudev remains system initialization and distribution neutral.
 On 2021-08-20 Gentoo decided to abandon eudev and a new